fromhktosg/fromhktosg.github.io/_i18n/en/_posts/2025-2-2-singapore-western-bakery.md

 Each of these bakeries brings something uniquely Japanese to the table, from flawless textures to premium ingredients.
 And yes, you’ll probably walk out with way more than just one pastry.

 Writing this makes me hungry.
 What are your favourite bakeries?
+[Here's](https://fromhktosg.github.io/singapore-chinese-bakery/) a list of the Chinese ones!